InternLM/InternLM/README.md

 We use [LMDeploy](https://github.com/InternLM/LMDeploy) for fast deployment of InternLM.

-With only 4 lines of codes, you can perform `internlm2-chat-7b` inference after `pip install lmdeploy`.
+With only 4 lines of codes, you can perform `internlm2-chat-7b` inference after `pip install lmdeploy>=0.2.1`.

 ```python
 from lmdeploy import pipeline